matlogica/cpp2aadc2py/README.md

 # Matlogica AADC C++ to Python Integration

-This repository showcases the Matlogica automated conversion of arbitrary C++ code to AADC (Automated Adjoint Differentiation Compiler) enabled C++ code.
+This repository showcases an **example** of the Matlogica automated conversion of arbitrary C++ code to AADC (Automated Adjoint Differentiation Compiler) enabled C++ code.
 It further demonstrates how to expose AAD-enabled C++ code to Python using pybind11.

 ## Overview